schmokel/FBAdLibrarian/README.md

 ## Prerequisites
 * Python 3 (Is tested on 3.7 but might work on other versions)
 * Access to Facebook Ad Library
-* Output data from Facebook Ad Library in csv format with semi-colon seperator (other formats and seperators are not supported as of now)
+* Output data from Facebook Ad Library in xlsx format with semi-colon seperator (other formats and seperators are not supported as of now)

 ## Installation